psycopg/psycopg2/doc/src/usage.rst

 .. versionchanged:: 2.6
     added support for large objects greated than 2GB.
-Note that the support is enabled only if both these conditions are verified:
+Note that the support is enabled only if all the following conditions are verified:

+    - the Python build is 64 bits;
-    - the extension was built against libpq at least 9.3 (you can check if `psycopg2.__version__` contains the ``lo64`` flag);
+    - the extension was built against at least libpq 9.3;
     - the server version is at least PostgreSQL 9.3 (`~connection.server_version` must be >= ``90300``).

-    If the contitions are not met several `!lobject` methods will fail if the arguments exceed 2GB.
+    If Psycopg was built with 64 bits large objects support (i.e. the first two contidions above are verified), the `psycopg2.__version__` constant will contain the ``lo64`` flag.
+If any of the contition is not met several `!lobject` methods will fail if the arguments exceed 2GB.